 If you’re looking for a marketing-level overview of the Prebid software and organization, including product features, membership, events, and so on, visit Prebid.org.

-The early days of header bidding were dominated by bad practices, proprietary tech, poor standards, and little to no cooperation between competing companies.
-Publishers were presented with the confusing and time-consuming process of having to manually patch together various solutions from different companies and processes.
-Prebid.js launched in 2015 to make header bidding easy for publishers by bringing conformity and simplicity to the header bidding process.
-By creating a simple, open tech layer upon which companies could add their code to a standard but optimized foundation, Prebid.js made it easier to implement header bidding, and offered the largest repository of working adapters.
-Today, Prebid.js is the most widely used header bidding “container” or “wrapper” on the web.
-The ecosystem supports more than 300 demand partners, about 50 analytics providers, and thousands of websites.
+Launched in 2015 as a collaboration of several leading ad tech companies, Prebid.js was developed to make header bidding easy for publishers by bringing conformity and simplicity to the header bidding process.
+Prebid.js provided a simple, open tech layer upon which companies could add their code to a standard but optimized foundation, and connected publishers and advertisers to demand side partners.
+Over time, more ad tech companies and individual contributors joined the collaboration, making Prebid the most widely used header bidding “container” or “wrapper” available.
+Today the ecosystem supports more than 300 demand partners, about 50 analytics providers, and thousands of websites.

 The Prebid product suite offers publishers multiple benefits designed to foster a better header bidding experience, including:

 Publishers who don’t have engineering and/or ad ops resources available can still implement header bidding with Prebid by working with a managed service company that can integrate and maintain Prebid for you.
 See the list of Prebid.org members who provide managed services if this is the right option for your organization.